aguimorefran/Natural-Language-Processing-Specialization/README.md

 The project will be separated into courses, which will contain the course content and examples, and a personal project applying the course content.

-## Course 1: Classification and Vector Spaces in NLP
+## Course 1: Classification and Vector Spaces

 ### Week 1: Logistic Regression for Sentiment Analysis of Tweets